Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Introduction

-As expected, the curve corresponding to uncoded communications, upper bounds the two other curves.
-With such communications, the destination does not have the benefit of a code structure to draw upon in its computations.
-At SNRs above the Shannon limit ($\SNR > 1.044$), the rate-1/2 ``good'' code's MMSE (which is zero) outperforms the LDPC upper bound.
-This coincides with the intuition that ``good'' codes are better than ``bad'' ones.
-However, an interesting phenomenon occurs at low SNRs.
-While the ``good'' code's MMSE provably collapses to that of uncoded communications, the ``bad'' LDPC code exhibits graceful degradation and achieves a substantially better MMSE.

-A similar observation was made by Berrou~\etal~\cite[Sec.~II.B]{Turbo_Codes} in their choice of the components of turbo codes, for point-to-point communications.
-The ``bad'' codes they used, however, were combined and manipulated (by parallel concatenation) to produce other, relatively ``good'' codes.
-When ``bad'' codes are used unaltered, their above-mentioned advantage is generally meaningless in point-to-point communications.
-In such scenarios, we are typically interested in complete, reliable decoding\footnote{One exception is joint source-channel coding, where ``bad'' codes were considered~\cite{Joerg}.} (an asymptotically zero error probability), and so all non-zero levels of MMSE are equally unacceptable.

-With multi-terminal communications, however, estimates may be perceived as a form of {\it partial}-decoding, and computed at nodes other than the destinations of a given message, as byproducts of communication strategies.
-In this context, the advantage of ``bad'' codes may be meaningful.
-In this paper we are interested in quantifying the advantage in terms of achievable rates at destination nodes.

-In our analysis, we focus on two simple multi-terminal channel models: The interference channel, as introduced by Shannon~\cite{ShannonInterference}, and the relay channel, as introduced by Van Der Meulen~\cite{VanderMeulen}.
+Relay and interference channels capture two of the fundamental phenomena that characterize wireless networks: The potential of cooperation to achieve better performance and interference between nodes (e.g., resulting from the shared wireless medium).

 Both channels are illustrated in Fig.~\ref{fig:MultiTerminal_Channels}.

-An interference channel is characterized by two pairs of nodes, each pair consisting of a source and destination that wish to communicate.
-Unlike point-to-point channels, each destination experiences interference resulting from the signal produced by the source of the other pair.
-In a relay channel, a single pair of source and destination nodes wish to communicate, but are aided by a {\it relay} node which lends its resources to support their communications.
-These channels capture two of the fundamental phenomena that characterize wireless networks: Interference between nodes (e.g. resulting from the shared wireless medium) and the potential of cooperation to achieve better performance.
+In a relay channel (introduced by van der Meulen~\cite{VanderMeulen}), a single pair of source and destination nodes wish to communicate, and are aided by a {\it relay} node, which lends its resources to support their communications.
+An interference channel (introduced by Shannon~\cite{ShannonInterference}) is characterized by two pairs of nodes, each pair consisting of a source and destination that wish to communicate.
+Unlike point-to-point (P2P) channels, each destination experiences interference resulting from the signal produced by the source of the other pair.
 The capacities of both channels are in general still unknown.

-In this paper, we focus on two classes of communication strategies.
-Soft interference cancelation (soft-IC) for interference channels, and soft decode-and-forward (soft-DF) for relay channels.
-With soft-IC, each of the destinations in an interference channel computes a soft estimate of the interfering codeword as a byproduct of its decoding algorithm.
-With soft-DF, the relay uses its observed signal to compute a soft estimate of the signal transmitted by the source.
-Thus, both strategies use estimation as a method for partial decoding.